RaslenEUR/CSassignment/README.md

 In cell 5 LSH is done on the signature matrix and candidate pairs are given as output

-In cell 6 performance metrics are researched (incomplete)
+In cell 6 the functions used are defined